|

 of different ways to set it up.
 Think outside the box!

-152. Don't forget; your snare makes
+152. Don't forget; your snare drum makes

 a great timbale with the snares off (make sure any dampening